When Access Disappears

 Everything feels far away.
 I want to reach for you like I used to.
 But I don’t know what version of me you’ll get.

-The ACL tear was the beginning—but it wasn’t the real story.
-That came after.
+The ACL tear was just the beginning, but it wasn’t the real story.
+The true story unfolded after that.
+It had happened nine months ago.

 The aftermath of the ACL tear lingered, stubborn and unfinished.
 Six months later, the first round of tests hinted at something deeper.
 Four months after that, the second round confirmed it.